matiduda/biba2077/README.md

 ## Additional resources

 The game is missing additional sound effects and music.
 You can download it <a href="https://bayfiles.com/j87bJ0lbye/sound_rar">using this link</a>.
-Simlpy unzip the files to the corresponding folders in `src/main/resources/sound`.
+Simply unzip the archive content to the corresponding folders in `src/main/resources/sound`.

 ## Special thanks